Vomet/YouTube-Video-Downloader/README.md

   4. Go to "Version control" (second icon below Files)
   5. Make a new branch called `downloads`
   6. Commit and push to `downloads`
-  7. Go to your GitHub repo and find "Compare and pull request."
+  7. Go to your GitHub repo and merge the change
   8. Click on "Code" > "Download ZIP"
   9. Unzip file